AOT-Technologies/forms-flow-ai/forms-flow-forms/README.md

 ### Using curl command

-> This option is currently supported only on Linux machines
+> This option is currently supported only for Linux machines

 * Download and install [curl](https://curl.se/download.html).
 * Get the jwt token using the command below